bal-sm/repo-for-learning/systems/programming/html_htmx/htmx_docs/attributes/6_hx-swap.md

       - of the target element
 * `afterend`
   - Insert the response
-    - after the target element
+    - after the target elemen
 * `delete`
   - Deletes the target element
     - regardless of the response